tnamdevnote/nomadhair/README.md

 There are two goals I wanted to achieve through this project:
 * To launch my personal haircut service as a brand.
-* To investigate how component-driven development (CDD) can solve complexities that arise in UI development, potentially leading to a more uniform user experience and design across the product.
+* To build a web application using component-driven development (CDD) apporach to investigate how CDD can solve complexities that arise in UI development, potentially leading to a more uniform user experience and design across the product.

 If you would like to learn more about how I built this project, check out following articles & docs:
 * #### How I Built NomadHair